How to start an influencer marketing agency and become the powerhouse behind successful social media stars?

 3. Building Your Talent Roster

-Start by representing 3-5 micro or nano influencers within your chosen niche.
-This allows you to provide personalized attention while establishing your agency.
-Look for creators with strong engagement rates and growth potential rather than just follower counts.
-As you demonstrate success with your initial roster, you can gradually expand to represent more established influencers.
+Begin representing 3-5 micro or nano influencers within your niche, providing personalized attention while establishing your agency.
+Select creators with strong engagement rates and growth potential beyond follower counts.
+Gradually expand to more established influencers as you demonstrate success.

 4. Compensation Structure